Current professional expertise

 As a researcher, I explore the effects of current global shifts on education policy in comparative and international perspective.
 As a Research Associate at York University (Toronto, Canada), I coordinated a SSHRC-funded project on the international education-migration nexus and was the lead researcher for Canada.
 I also completed research for a new project on the geopolitics of international higher education.

-I have collaborated on research with the Centre for the Study of Canadian and International Higher Education at the University of Toronto, the Higher School of Economics (Russia)/University of Oxford, and the University of Central Asia.
+I have also formally collaborated on research with the Centre for the Study of Canadian and International Higher Education at the University of Toronto, the Higher School of Economics (Russia)/University of Oxford, and the University of Central Asia.

 Since 2011, I’ve been running a blog about education, society and politics in Central Asia.
-This stems from working in Central Asia for an inspiring and groundbreaking education initiative in the early 2000s plus subsequent freelance and voluntary work as well as a host of other ongoing connections and deep commitments to the region.
+This stems from working in Central Asia for an inspiring and groundbreaking education initiative in the early 2000s plus subsequent freelance and voluntary work as well as a host of other ongoing connections in the region.
 My blog has been named one of The Guardian’s “best social media accounts for academics” (2016) and my blog posts have attracted attention from a wider audience, including El País, Huffington Post and Yahoo Canada.

-I teach courses in higher education and international/global studies.
+I teach courses in higher education, education policy, and international/global studies.
 At graduate level, I have taught international academic relations, systems of higher education, and comparative educational theories and methods.
 At undergraduate level, I’ve taught large enrolment courses in critical international development students.

 I support students to build their own bridges between their lived experiences and the course material through active learning processes that encompass opportunities for reflection and developing self-awareness.
 I’m an experienced mentor and have a career long commitment to promoting women’s professional development.